If you thrive on challenges, enjoy problem solving and have a strong desire to keep people safe a career as a detective may suit you

 - chief constable.

-You have the option to move across into a non-detective post, in particular when you have reached the level of assistant chief constable.
+You have the option to move across into a non-detective post, in particular when you've reached the level of assistant chief constable.
 There are opportunities to transfer to different forces in the UK and overseas.
-It is also possible to move into other roles within the police such as teaching new trainee investigators.
+It's also possible to move into other roles within the police, such as teaching new trainee investigators.